- Computer Fundamentals Course

 - Digital Camera

-It is the most popular input device used to feed data/programs into the computer system.
-Keyboard contains keys such as alphabets (a to z), digits (0 to 9), special characters, function keys, navigation/arrows keys, and many more keys etc.
+It is by far the most common type of input device utilized for the purpose of feeding information and programs into a computer system.
+The keypad on your computer has a variety of keys on it, including those for the alphabet (a to z), the digits (0 to 9), special characters, function keys, navigation/arrow keys, and many more keys.

-In keyboard that is attached to a computer system when a key is pressed then an electric signal is produced detected by an electronic circuit called keyboard encoder.
+On a keyboard that is attached to a computer system, when a key is pressed, an electric signal is produced and detected by an electronic circuit called a keyboard encoder.

+The mouse is the second most popular computer input device.
 It is a pointing device.
-You can also says that it as an electromechanical hand-held device.
+You can also say that it is an electromechanical hand-held device.

-Mouse is used in many ways such as:
+The mouse is used in many ways, such as:

 - to scroll